 Healing grief is one of the most amazing gifts Ayahuasca can give us.
 Liberating oneself from painful soul burdens is the closest thing I know to actually flying.
 It can be terrifying to take the initial leap of faith, but it is encouraging beyond words to feel the heavens within supporting your flight.
 Thank You Plant Medicine, from the bottom of my heart!

-The #ThankYouPlantMedicine movement is organizing a huge viral campaign where people all over the world are encouraged to share their healing plant medicine stories online on February 20th, 2020 using the hashtag #thankyouplantmedicine.
+The #ThankYouPlantMedicine movement is organizing a huge viral campaign, where people all over the world are encourage to share their plant medicine healing stories online on February 20th, 2020, using the hashtag #thankyouplantmedicine.

 * DISCLAIMER & IMPORTANT SAFETY MESSAGE